barryclark/jekyll-now/README.md

 This section will answer how to do the most common actions on [it-tutor.dk]

 ###Add a page
 To add a new page simply add a new .md file with the content in MarkDown to the root of this repository.
-The page will be automaticly added to the menu and published.
+The page will be automaticly be published.
+If you want the page in the main menu please add it to the grop "nav" by decalring it in the header of the .md file.
+An example of a header can be seen below:

+'''
+---
+layout: page
+title: THE TITLE
+permalink: /URL/
+group: nav <!-- #Includes it in the menu-->
+---
+'''

 ###Edit a page
 Simply edit the .md file containing the page in the root folder